Braunston

-Braunston is a village and civil parish in West Northamptonshire, England, next to the border with Warwickshire.
+Braunston is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England, next to the border with Warwickshire.
 At the 2011 Census, the parish had a population of 1,759.
 Braunston is situated just off the A45 main road and lies between the towns of Daventry and Rugby.
-Braunston is categorised by the Office for National Statistics as Suburbs and Small Towns: Suburbs There are 776 households in the village.

 Braunston is a hilltop village, most famous for its canal junction between the Oxford Canal and the Grand Union Canal, and associated marina.

 Description

 The villages name means 'Brant's farm/settlement'.

 The main village of Braunston is situated on a hill above the road and the canals, and formerly had a windmill, the building of which still stands but without any sails.
 The village contains several pubs (The Boathouse, The Admiral Nelson, The Plough, and The Wheatsheaf), a selection of shops - excellent butchers, hairdressers and village stores incorporating the post office, a fish and chip shop, car servicing garage and a primary school.
 The Braunston Manor Hotel has now closed with the main house reverting to residential use and the outhouse buildings redeveloped for a housing development.
 In 1374, the manor itself was the subject of one of a number of property disputes involving the landowning Corbet family.

 Braunston's main claims to fame are its canal and church.